MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 2. Is the source machine running a security scanner?
 If yes, **Exclude the entities** in ATP, either directly with **Close and exclude** or via the **Exclusion** page (under **Configuration** – available for Azure ATP admins).

-3. If the answer to all the above is no, assume this is malicious.
+3. If the answer to all the preceding questions is no, assume this is malicious.

 **Remediation**